iorga-group/splogger/README.md

 A logging and tracing system for SQL stored procedures that survive to a rollback event.

 ![SPLogger](./splogger-banner.png "SPLogger")
 # What is SPLogger ?

+*SPLogger Release 1.1*

 First of all, SPLogger is a set of procedures and functions used to logging Microsoft SQLServer stored procedures execution...
 ...that survive to a **rollback** event (if well used).